plalwani2/SQL-Project/README.md

 ### **Visualizations**

-As you may notice from the below two chart which illustrates the average spending by location and the average spending by age.
+As you may notice from the below two charts which illustrates the average spending by location and the average spending by age.

 ![Spendingbylocation](AverageSpendingByLocation.png)

-This above graph shows that the retained players spent lower than the non retained in all continents.
+This above graph shows that the retained players spent lower than the non retained ones from all continents.
 So to me, I feel that the company should consider more in-game options to attract higher retention rates so that the retained players will start to spend more.
 Also a loyalty program would be a great option to sustain and potentially grow clientele.

 ![Spendingbyage](AverageSpendingByAge.png)